jgilbert01/aws-lambda-stream/README.md

 * `source` is the service name
 * `functionname` is self explanatory

-Pipeline and step specific metric include thes tags:
+The `pipeline` and `step` specific metrics covered above include these tags as well:
 * `pipeline` is the pipeline/rule id
-* `step` is the step name which a pipeline, such as save, query, get, publish
+* `step` is the step name within a pipeline, such as save, query, get, publish

 ## Validation
 * https://github.com/jgilbert01/aws-lambda-stream/issues/22